ruoyangW-dev/conveyor/docs/tutorial/schema.rst

                     displayName: (DEF) str or function # Provides how the field should be displayed.
 Called by schema.getFieldLabel({ modelName, fieldName, node, data, customProps }).
 Called at DefaultDetailLabel, DefaultDetailM2MTableTitle, DefaultDetailM2MFieldLabel, ReviewTable, , RemoveDetail, InputCore, InputInnerCore, FieldImageModal, formatFilter, and THList.
                     noDataDisplayValue: (DEF) str or function # Value to display when a field has no data.
 Called by schema.getNoDataDisplayValue({ modelName, node, customProps }).
 Returned from <Table> and used as props inside of <Field> for different field types.
                     detailAttribute: (O) bool # For custom/virtual fields; unnecessary if 'type' specified; Ensures that field doesn't appear with other tables, but rather other detail attributes.
 Located in schemaJSON.modelName.fieldName.detailAttribute.
+                    showFooter: (O) bool # If true and 'summary' not null, a table footer row displays the summary provided.
+Located at schemaJSON.modelName.fields.fieldName.showFooter.
+Displayed at <TFoot> component

                     type: (AG) str # When type is a string, it provides the type of a simple type such as string, int, or date.
                     OR
                     type: Obj{ # When type is an object, provides the type of a more complicated type such as a relationship or enum.